Quicr/laps/docs/relay-protocol.md

 ## Considerations

-### Optimizing Peering using MoQT GOAWAY
+### Optimizing Peering using MOQT GOAWAY

 In large scale deployments, the usage of [source routing data forwarding](#source-routing) can result in large sets of target edge nodes that have subscribers to receive data.
 This can be suboptimal if every subscriber was on a different edge relay, especially when in the same region.
 This could happen due to network load balances, including anycast, where subscriber clients are distributed to one of hundreds of relays within the same region.
 It is desirable to align subscribers of the same content to use the same relays, providing load/capacity is available.
-MoQT provides a mechanism to redirect a client connection to another relay.
+MOQT provides a mechanism to redirect a client connection to another relay.
 This method is to use a GOWAY with a new connect URL.
 This protocol uses the GOAWAY (aka redirect) to redirect client connections to a nearby relay that has the same subscriptions.